 In the following interview, the book's author, Heather Saville, kindly took some time out to discuss with the Auspacific Media Group's correspondent Rich Bowden the achievements of QSA over the last fifty years as well as give a more in-depth view of the Service's operations and talk of its future.

-Heather Saville: Two of the QSA's greatest achievements have been the successful handing over of its two largest programs in Cambodia to loca
+Heather Saville: Two of the QSA's greatest achievements have been the successful handing over of its two largest programs in Cambodia to local organisations.

 The Cambodian English Language Training Project, which now forms part of the University of Phnom Penh English Department, and the QSA HIV/AIDS project, now a local NGO -- the Cambodian HIV/AIDS Education and Care (CHEC) -- which has continued and expanded the work done by QSA.